vetras/ts-express-decorators-wiki/Throw-HTTP-Exceptions.md

 You can use [ts-httpexceptions](https://github.com/Romakita/ts-httpexceptions) or similar module to throw an http exception.
-All exception are intercepted by the Global errors handler and are sent to the client browser.
+All exception will be intercepted by the [Global Errors Handler](https://github.com/Romakita/ts-express-decorators/wiki/Class:-ServerLoader#serverloaderonerrorerror-request-response-next-void) and are sent to the client browser.

 Here an example:
 ```typescript